 This is similar to how web pages work.
 A web page looks different on your smartphone than it does on a desktop computer, right?
 Soundslice is the equivalent, for music notation.
 This is a good thing — which you will realize if you ever try to read a PDF on a smartphone.

 This means you should have the right expectation about notation import.
 The music in Soundslice will not look identical to your original notation program.
 The underlying notation data — the notes, rests, chords, accidentals, etc. — will be correct, but the engraving will be different.

 So if you’re using another notation editor simply for the purposes of importing into Soundslice, don’t waste your time making little engraving fixes — we will not actually import them.
-In fact, we ignore all positional information in your notation files — including line breaks, space between systems and slur positioning.

 If there’s a different (non-positional) aspect of notation that Soundslice isn’t displaying properly, please tell us about it!
 We are keenly interested in improving our software to deal with the thousands of corner cases of music notation.
 Please email us your notation file and let us know the specific problem.